Carbon Steel vs Stainless Steel Pans: What’s the Difference?

 Right Time to Use a Carbon Steel Pan and a Stainless Steel Pan

-With its ability to withstand high cooking temperatures, carbon steel pans are great for searing a variety of dishes, including chicken, fish, steak, and many others.
+With their ability to withstand high cooking temperatures, carbon steel pans are great for searing a variety of dishes, including chicken, fish, steak, and many others.

 Additionally, with their nonstick surface, they are ideal for cooking eggs, especially omelets and sunny-side-up creations.